(alternately titled: “Let’s Get It Started. (Huh!) Let’s Get It Started in Here. (Ha!)”)

 I already have trouble grasping when the weekend is and when weeks begin and end for normal people, so this is going to be a new level of the experience of time relativity.
 Which I am actually quite excited for. (“What?
 It’s been a long week?
 Oh, I never can tell anymore…I’m at work so sporadically!”)
 [Note: I would never actually say this to someone, but hot damn I’ll have fun thinking it.]

-I’ll be making an extra push to get more gigs now that I’ve got the time to attend to them.
 There are actually lots of places that pay for good guest blogging.
-I will be investigating those (and adding them to my freelancing resources page once I’ve found them).
+I will be investigating those.
 There are also plenty of reputable job boards like Problogger’s (note: not content mills) I’ve been neglecting lately.
 I will be trolling those regularly and actually applying when I find something that looks good, instead of bookmarking it and then getting distracted by other things so my bookmarks are all expired by the time I get back to them.

 I recall one of my favorite lines from Rent, the soundtrack of my Fight-the-Power teenage years: “To riding your bike midday past the three-piece suits!”
 Having no bike, I will not be doing this exactly, but I will be taking a few afternoons to sit at Spot Coffee and laugh at all the business people harriedly wolfing down their paninis while checking their cell phones and glaring at the sunshine they’ll soon be leaving.